Key Takeaways:

 Uniform Gifts to Minors Act (UGMA) and Uniform Transfers to Minors Act (UTMA) accounts

-UGMA and UTMA accounts are custodial accounts set up for minors that can hold cash, investments, and, in some cases, collectables.
+UGMA and UTMA accounts are custodial accounts set up for minors that can hold cash, investments, and, in some cases, collectibles.
 These accounts are controlled by a custodian, usually the parent.
 Depending on state law, when the child attains age 18 or 21, he or she assumes control of the account.
-If the child is not ready to manage the assets, or would simply benefit from your assistance, the child must make that election with the financial institution holding the account.

 Beyond the legal requirements